 Iran has denied holding Levinson, a former FBI agent and CIA contractor who went missing there in 2007.

-Now the agreement between the United States and Iran calls for Iranian officials to “continue cooperating with the United States to determine the whereabouts of Robert Levinson,” a U.S. official said on background.
+The agreement also calls for Iranian officials to “continue cooperating with the United States to determine the whereabouts of Robert Levinson,” a U.S. official said on background.
 Levinson is the former FBI agent and CIA contractor who went missing in Iran in 2007.

 Kerry said Sunday that Iran had agreed to deepen coordination in the search.

 “We are happy for the other families,” Levinson’s family said in a statement.
 “But once again, Bob Levinson has been left behind.
 We are devastated.”